 The area of memory between base memory (640 KB) and 1 MB.
-When properly configured, Windows 95 or Windows NT Workstation can load device drivers, and memory-resident software into upper memory.
+When properly configured, Windows NT Workstation can load device drivers, and memory-resident software into upper memory.
 While the upper memory area can be configured as expanded memory, expanded memory is not limited to the upper memory area.